Computing

 In Cookham Dean we have adopted the NCCE Teach Computing Programme which we use in conjunction with Project Evolve to ensure consistency and coverage.

-Our children begin their journey with technology in Early Years, with access to iPads and BeeBots, as well as some time spent with laptops to familiarise children with a keyboard setup.
+Our children begin their journey with technology in Early Years, with access to iPads and Codepillars, as well as some time spent with laptops to familiarise children with a keyboard setup.
 Teachers facilitate children’s curiosity with challenge and modelling how to use the equipment carefully and safely.

 In KS1 children continue their journey with the BeeBots, using them more precisely.
 They learn how to programme a BeeBot to reach a destination and begin to be able to debug when something doesn’t work out the way they imagined.
 They also use apps such as A.L.E.X to explore early programming using the Ipads.